AngryMaciek/angry-computations/README.md

 The following repository contains various examples of how to carry out efficient calculations in _C++_ I have collected over my PhD time.
-General data processing may be executed in _Python_/_R_ whereas the core of the program may be exported into the optimised low-level language.
+General data processing may be executed in _Python_/_R_ whereas the core of the program may be exported into the optimised low-level language for fast operations.

 For specific instructions on how to execute test programs please see the [ci workflow file](https://github.com/AngryMaciek/efcomp/blob/master/.github/workflows/ci.yml).